 Accommodation that is reasonable in one case may not be reasonable in another situation.
 Every situation should be handled and assessed on an individual basis and in consultation with employees.
 Employees must cooperate in the accommodation process and accept reasonable accommodation.
 An employee is not legally entitled to instant or perfect accommodation.

-For detailed information about undue hardship and the duty to accommodate, see the Commission's:
+For more information on the duty to accommodate, see the following Commission resources: